ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 match information from the message received by the controller.
 For ARP messages, ``HandleArpPacketIn()`` exemplifies how to create a new packet at the controller and send to the network over a packet-out message.
-Developers are encouraged to study the library internal structures to better understand the handlers' implementation and also how to build an OpenFlow message manually.
+Developers are encouraged to study the library internal structures to understand better how the handlers are implemented and also how to build an OpenFlow message manually.

 .. _external-controller:

 External controller
 ###################

-Considering that the OpenFlow messages traversing the OpenFlow channel follows the standard wire format, it is possible to use the |ns3| ``TapBridge`` module to integrate an external OpenFlow 1.3 controller, running on the local system, to the simulated environment.
+Considering that the OpenFlow messages traversing the OpenFlow channel follow the standard wire format, it is possible to use the |ns3| ``TapBridge`` module to integrate an external OpenFlow 1.3 controller, running on the local system, to the simulated environment.
 The experimental ``external-controller.cc``